NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: More Experiment Details

 \subsection{More Implementation Details}

-During the training phase, we utilize synthetically generated small-scale instances of NP-hard graph problems.
-For evaluation, we adopt both small-scale and large-scale instances provided by GraphArena~\cite{tang2024grapharena}.
-To ensure data quality and prevent data leakage, we employ GraphArena's official data generation script with different random seeds (43 for SFT data and 45 for RL data, compared to seed 0 in the official dataset).
-Additionally, we implement a rigorous de-duplication pipeline to guarantee the uniqueness of all samples.
+\paratitle{Details of Training. } During training, we utilize synthetically generated small-scale instances of NP-hard graph problems, while evaluation relies on both small- and large-scale instances from GraphArena.
+To ensure data quality and prevent leakage, we employ GraphArena's official data generation script with different random seeds (43 for SFT and 45 for RL, compared to 0 in the official release) and implement a strict de-duplication pipeline to guarantee the uniqueness of all samples.